eric-jiang-1997/business-case-data-science/ecommerce_price_optimization/README.md

-Background: 'Bigbasket.com' was India's largest online grocery and food store established in 2011.
-In this case, customers' historical transaction data is used to build a recommender system.
+Background: 'Rue La La' is an online retailer.
+In this case, the demands for first-exposures on its website are predicted, and based on that, a price optimization model is developed to maximize revenue. \
+Methods: clustering, decision tree, linear programming, integer programming \
-Methods: association rule mining, content-based recommendation (Note: data is created only for academic purposes, and is not a true reflection of the company's operational situation.)
+(Note: data is created only for academic purposes, and is not a true reflection of the company's operational situation.)